Thornton Creek School Nurse

 Breakfast and lunch

 All students need the option of a healthy breakfast and lunch to fuel their brains and be successful at school.
-If your student is eligible for free or reduced-price lunch, please complete the form you received in your first-day packet or ask for another.
-If your child has allergies or otherwise needs a special diet fill out diet prescription form (posted soon).
+If you believe your student is eligible for free or reduced-price lunch, please visit our district website and complete the required form.
+If your child has allergies or otherwise needs a special diet you may call Culinary Services at 206-252-0675 and/or submit this diet prescription form.

 Vision and hearing screenings